 Watch an interview with forensics team co-captains about how speech and debate helped them find their voices.

-Learn more about and register for Academic Teams and Clubs.
+Learn more about our Academic Teams.

 Compassion in Action

 We seek tangible ways for students to serve through a number of service projects and service-learning opportunities locally, nationally, and abroad.
 Students complete 100 hours of service through a wide variety of organizations during their Upper School years.
+Bear Creek's Key Club chapter is a student-led group that focuses entirely on serving others and aims to provide the student body with one or two service opportunities each month.

 Introduced in 2017, Bear Creek’s system of five Houses seeks to create a nurturing environment in which Upper School students work together to exemplify virtue, to build a sense of Christian community, and to lead and serve each other and their world through their unique gifts.
 Each House comprises a group of 40 – 50 young men and young women of all grades and 4 – 6 faculty mentors.